hmrc/card-payment-frontend/README.md

 # Purpose and form

 This repository contains the frontend microservice for card payments.
 It is built using Scala (2.13) and the Play framework (3.0).
-We use linting tools such as WartRemover and Sclariform.
+We use linting tools such as SbtUpdates (dependencyUpdates) WartRemover and Sclariform.
 This microservice allows users to make card payments for any and all supported tax regimes.

 ---